If you think a job as a translator is all about knowing languages and being able to write well, I have some news for you: you’re sorely mistaken.

 Because there are so many varied skills involved with translation work, it makes sense that a lot could go wrong.
 As much as I love my life as a translator and linguist, that’s not to say I haven’t had my fair share of nightmares.

-Here are three possible scenarios — you may not find yourself in these positions, and that’s great!
-But each situation is highly possible, and I’m here to tell you how to avoid them.
+Here are three possible scenarios – you may not find yourself in these positions, and that’s great!
+However, you may one day encounter one of these situations, so we have provided some tips on how to avoid them.

 1. Incorrect Project Briefings